 The path to becoming this type of vet tech is fairly straightforward; like with other specialties, the individual must first possess credentials as a licensed veterinary technician.
 The interested party should also consider applying for membership to the Association of Zoo Veterinary Technicians (AZVT), an organization dedicated to providing continuing education and support for these professionals.

 Upon receiving membership and garnering significant experience in the field, the aspiring VTS (Zoology) may then apply for the certification examination from the Academy of Veterinary Zoological Medicine Technicians.
 To be eligible, the candidate must have:

 - A minimum of 10,000 hours of work experience in the field of zoo medicine

 - A minimum of 40 hours of continuing education in zoological medicine or related topics

-- Successfully completed the advanced skills list for veterinary zoo technicians
+- Completed the advanced skills list for veterinary zoo technicians

 - A case log of at least 40 medical or surgical cases recorded